Al Hedman

-Alfanso "Al" Hedman (born 22 November 1953 from Jamaica) is a former Jamaican–born English professional darts player, who played in Professional Darts Corporation events.
+Alfanso Hedman (born 22 November 1953) is a Jamaican former professional darts player who played in Professional Darts Corporation (PDC) events.

 Career

 Hedman won the 1995 BDO British Open, defeating Andy Fordham of England.
 He qualified for the 1995 BDO European Darts Masters, but lost at the Last 24 stage to Bob Taylor of Scotland.
 Hedman lost to Paul Whitworth of England in the 1996 BDO Gold Cup.
 Hedman qualified for the 2003 PDC World Darts Championship, but lost at the Last-40 stage to Bob Anderson of England.
 He played in three stages of the UK Open, but losing at the Last-64 stage to Shayne Burgess of England.
 Hedman left the PDC in 2005.